eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 ## xrandr --output DP-0 --primary
 ```

 Great!
 Now we have a text file[^8] containing our command, but its not executable yet, so it won't work.
 We have to work with linux file permissions^[I recommend chapter 9 of [this](https://nostarch.com/tlcl2) book for a good explanation of how the linux permissions system works if you are curious to learn more.] to make it work.
-I won't go in depth here, but the spark notes versions should be enough for out purposes here.
+I won't go in depth here, but the spark notes versions should be enough for out purposes.

 [^8]: Fun fact about linux, [file extensions](https://medium.com/@smohajer85/file-extensions-in-linux-c619690941c4) don't *usually* matter.
 We could have named our file monitor.png, and it would still work exactly the same except for in a few edge cases.
 It is good practice to give your file a logical extension name though to avoid confusion.